coronalabs/GettingStarted01/README.md

 # Star Explorer

-This is an example game built with [Corona SDK](http://www.coronalabs.com) to go along with the [Getting Started](https://docs.coronalabs.com/guide/programming/index.html) tutorial.
+This is an example game built with [Corona](http://www.coronalabs.com) to go along with the [Getting Started](https://docs.coronalabs.com/guide/programming/index.html) tutorial.
 The included source code goes along with the respective chapter.

 ## Chapters